raymondEhlers/alice-jet-hadron/README.md

 ## Testing with coverage

-Using the `coverage` package to better code coverage, run the test with `pytest -l --cov=JetHAnalysis tests/`.
+Using the `coverage` package to better code coverage, run the test with `pytest -l --cov-report html --cov=jetH tests/`.

 ## Developing tests